RWK3y/opekktar.online/content/about/_index.md

 ---
-title: Posts
+title: About
-description: Post for Opekktar by stardate
+description: A Series of Post Describing Opekktar by Subject
 background: "/images/celtpaganmoon.jpg"
 logo: "/images/opekktarrnd.webp"
 ---